-Consideration should also be given to referring the child or young person to local services such as the Sussex Central YMCA’s Sexual Exploitation Project.
+Consideration should also be given to referring the child or young person to local services.

 Children’s Social Care should involve professionals with specialist experience in sexual exploitation as part of the assessment of the child/young person and in the Strategy Discussion.
 Where there is a concern regarding a child or young person’s level of risk of involvement in sexual exploitation, professionals should consider using the sexual exploitation risk assessment framework to determine a level of intervention.

 Where immediate action to safeguard a child or young person is required, it may involve removing the child from the home of a person who is exploiting them to a safe place.
 However, those working with children in these circumstances must never underestimate the power of perpetrators to find where the child is.